 Bloomberg School students from an array of disciplines and departments may be interested in the research and mission of the Wendy Klag Center.
 The center offers three types of student opportunities:

 - Student travel awards up to $500.
 Applications will be accepted on a rolling schedule.
 To apply, please complete this form.

 - Internship placement.
 Funding up to $5,000 per fiscal year (July 1 to June 30) is available for two interns.
+Applicants must be graduate students at the Johns Hopkins Bloomberg School of Public Health.
 We also can facilitate unpaid internships if funding is not available.
-Internship acceptances will be decided twice a year, with deadlines of Sept.
-30 and Feb.
-1. As a condition of internship, recipients must write a short report about their internship.
+Internship acceptances will be decided twice a year, with deadlines of late September and early February.
+For 2020, the spring deadline is February 17.
+Internship placement is offered at the Maryland Center for Developmental Disabilities (MCDD).
+As a condition of internship, recipients must write a short report about their internship.
 They also are expected to lead a Wendy Klag Center journal club during the school year, and also to attend journal club regularly.
 To apply for internship placement, please complete this form.
-Learn about past interns.
+Learn about past interns